logsem/clutch/src/diffpriv/numeric_sparse_vector/README.md

 ocaml main_pmw.ml
 ```

-The output is, the initial database and the output database as well as the list
+The output is, the initial database and the output (sanitized) database as well
-of the queries answers.
+as the list of the distances between the real answer and the returned answer
+to the stream of queries.

 ## NOTES